OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

 You create an application in Development and then move it to Quality for testing, and then  to Production.

 When your application reaches a milestone in development, it's ready for testing by the Quality team.
-When the app moves to the next environment, LifeTime tags [tags](<tag-a-version.md> the application with the next higher version number.
+When the app moves to the next environment, LifeTime [tags](tag-a-version.md) the application with the next higher version number.

 To deploy the application to Quality, do the following: